ruffoa/Compilers-PT_Pascal/TestSuite/Semantic/Types/base-case-output.md

 -.tLiteralBoolean !== % value emitted 11 on line 29 of base-case.pt
 -oEmitValue !== oEmitString on line 30 of base-case.pt
 -.tAssignBoolean !== % value emitted 72      'h' on line 31 of base-case.pt
--.tAssignBegin !== % value emitted 101     "e" on line 32 of base-case.pt
+-.tTrapBegin !== % value emitted 101     "e" on line 32 of base-case.pt
--.tLiteralAddress !== % value emitted 108     "l" on line 33 of base-case.pt
+-.tTrap !== % value emitted 108     "l" on line 33 of base-case.pt
--oEmitValue !== % value emitted 108     'l' on line 34 of base-case.pt
+-oEmitTrapKind(trHalt) !== % value emitted 108     'l' on line 34 of base-case.pt
--.tSkipString !== % value emitted 111     'o' on line 35 of base-case.pt
--oEmitNullAddress !== % value emitted 32      ' ' on line 36 of base-case.pt
--.tLiteralString !== % value emitted 119     'w' on line 37 of base-case.pt
--oEmitValue !== % value emitted 111     'o' on line 38 of base-case.pt
--oEmitString !== % value emitted 114     'r' on line 39 of base-case.pt
--.tStringDescriptor !== % value emitted 108     'l' on line 40 of base-case.pt
--#eTypeMismatch !== % value emitted 100     'd' on line 41 of base-case.pt
--.tAssignChar !== .tParmEnd on line 42 of base-case.pt

 ```
 end file